caradojo/AgileGrenoble/README.md

 ## How to add a sponsor

-* add logo file in
+* add logo file under `public/images/sponsors`

+* modify html adding link to logo in `public/src/app.pages/home/home.html`

-* modify html adding information about the sponsor (link to logo, description and link to website) in public/src/app.pages/sponsors/sponsors.html
+* modify html adding information about the sponsor (link to logo, description and link to website) in `public/src/app.pages/sponsors/sponsors.html`